Madhunc5229/MicroMouse_MazeSolver/README.md

 Running the package:
 1. Click on “Edit Algorithm” or edit button in mouse:
 	a.
-Set the name of the mouse
+Set the name of the mouse.
 	b.
 Choose the Directory file as the source folder (src) of the given package.
 	c.
-Enter the Build Command as “g++ api.cpp main.cpp mouse.cpp node.cpp”
+Enter the Build Command as “g++ api.cpp main.cpp mouse.cpp node.cpp”.
 	d.
-Run Command  : ./a.out
+Run Command  : ./a.out.
 2. Click on BUILD in the simulator
 3. Select the maze 2 or maze 4.
 4. Click on RUN.